CopperPenguin96/GemsMobile/README.md

 GemsMobile
 ==========

-A Minecraft Pocket Edition Hosting Application for Android!
+A Minecraft Classic Hosting Application for Android!
 Based off of GemsCraft Classic